Lectionary this week: The spirit of the Lord is upon me

 Luke 4:14-21 is one of those passages that reminds me why Jesus was such a rock star.
-Standing center stage in the local synagogue, Jesus intentionally misquotes a passage from Isaiah — a passage that his listeners were likely familiar with because they used it as a hammer to beat down anyone who didn’t subscribe to their version of the truth.
+Standing center stage in the local synagogue, Jesus intentionally misquotes a passage from Isaiah — a passage his listeners were likely familiar with because they used it as a hammer to beat down anyone who didn’t subscribe to their version of the truth.

-The Passage: Luke 4:14-21 (NRSV)
+The passage: Luke 4:14-21 (NRSV)

 Then Jesus, filled with the power of the Spirit, returned to Galilee, and a report about him spread through all the surrounding country.
 He began to teach in their synagogues and was praised by everyone.

 When he came to Nazareth, where he had been brought up, he went to the synagogue on the sabbath day, as was his custom.
 He stood up to read, and the scroll of the prophet Isaiah was given to him.
 He unrolled the scroll and found the place where it was written:

 “The Spirit of the Lord is upon me,

 because he has anointed me

 to bring good news to the poor.

 He has sent me to proclaim release to the captives

 To proclaim the year of the Lord’s favor.”